Redeemer University is committed to helping students with disabilities reach their full academic potential.

 - Tests and exams: we have the capacity in Learning Services to accommodate students with fewer distractions, use of a computer or laptop with or without the use of assistive technology (Dragon naturally speaking, JAWS, Natural Reader and Kurzweil) or a scribe, alternative lighting, breaks or additional time.

 - Note-taking support – students may receive notes which can be accessed through Discovery.
-Getting class notes acts as a supplement to taking your own notes and not as a replacement to class attendance.
+Receiving class notes acts as a supplement to taking your own notes and not as a replacement to class attendance.

 - Course materials – in most situations we are able to provide an alternate format for course materials